sbt/website/src/reference/01-General-Info/05-Using-Sonatype.md

 After publishing you have to follow the
 [release workflow of Nexus](http://central.sonatype.org/pages/releasing-the-deployment.html).

-> *Note:* the sbt-sonatype plugin can be used also for other non-sonatype repositories
+> *Note:* the sbt-sonatype plugin can also be used to publish to other non-sonatype repositories

 #### Publishing tips'n'tricks